Kinto/kinto/README.rst

 ===========

-Kinto is based on top of the `cliquet <https://cliquet.rtfd.org>`_ project, and as such, please follow the installation insstruction there to get started.
+Kinto is based on top of the `cliquet <https://cliquet.rtfd.org>`_ project, and as such, please follow the installation instructions there to get started.

 ::